Guinness96/drone_sim/README.md

 ### Troubleshooting

+- **Directory Issues**: All commands should be run from the project root directory (drone_sim) unless specified otherwise
 - **Database Connection Issues**: Ensure PostgreSQL is running and that your database connection details in the `.env` file match your PostgreSQL setup
 - **Import Errors**: Make sure you're running commands from the project root directory and using module notation (e.g., `python -m backend.app` instead of just `python backend/app.py`)
 - **Port Conflicts**: If port 5000 or 3000 is already in use, you'll need to change the port in the respective configuration